Category B is a passive/active option, a company, residency and flexibility of being in Andorra

-This International Business Category is intended for a person who wishes to form an Andorran Company but only wishes to spend 90 days or more per year here and where 85% minimum of the business ( up to 100%) is conducted outside Andorra.
-This is the distinguishing point about Category B as opposed to Category D active residency in which a degree of permanence is required, and not the 90 day rule.
-In Category B the payment of the bond of €50,000 in addition to forming a company provides the applicant with residency and flexibility.
+This residency option also known as the International business category is intended for a person who wishes to form an Andorran Company but only wishes to spend 90 days or more per year here and where 85% minimum of the business ( up to 100%) is conducted outside Andorra.
+This is the distinguishing point about Category B as opposed to Category D active residency in which a degree of permanence is required, with a minimum of 183 days per year.
+In Category B the payment of the deposit of €50,000 in addition to forming a company provides the applicant with residency and flexibility.

-Immigration policy states that you will still be classed as a passive resident, however you are liable for company tax in Andorra.
+In Category B Immigration policy states that you will still be classed as a passive resident, however you are liable for company tax in Andorra.
 You are NOT required to join the local social security system CASS, and private medical insurance is obligatory.
 Please note that as a passive resident in this category as in Category A you may not necessarily be a tax / fiscal resident.
 Under this category you are required on paper ( and time here is not monitored) to spend a minimum of 90 days per year.
 To become liable as a tax resident you are required to spend more than 183 days per year, otherwise you are exempt from personal tax in Andorra.
-You can also choose to become a fiscal resident if that is what you require, very simply by declaring that Andorra is your principle base of economic activity regardless of how long you actually stay here.
+You can also choose to become a fiscal resident if that is what you require, regardless of how long you actually stay here.
 Dividend didtributions from Andorran companies once corporate tax has been declared are not again liable under personal tax (IRPF) even if you are a fiscal resident.

-Pay to the Government (after the above documents have been accepted) a non-interest bearing bond (fully refundable upon departure) of €50,000 for the head of household and €10,000 for each dependent.
+- Pay to the Government (after the above documents have been accepted) a non-interest bearing deposit (fully refundable upon departure) of €50,000 for the head of household and €10,000 for each dependent.

 The applicant must produce the following documents: